 For convenience they’re placed in rough sequence of use with an accompanying explanation added for each:

-- Letter of Intent or Term Sheet - When one prospect gets serious
+- Letter of Intent or Term Sheet - when one prospect gets serious

 - Business Sale Agreement (asset or stock versions) - It's a "GO" decision

-- Bill of Sale - Done deal!
+- Bill of Sale - it's a done deal!